Dummiesman/angel-file-formats/Midtown Madness 2/BND.md

-BND is a simple ASCII format file used to define the collision box of a [PKG](PKG "wikilink") object.
+BND is a simple ASCII format file used to define the collision box of an object.
 An example of a BND file would be this:

 <i>vp4x4_BOUND.bnd</i>